-New campaign ad uses Virginia Beach shooting victim family member without his permission
+New campaign ad uses Virginia Beach shooting victim's family member without his permission

 "I'm very upset about it.
 They didn't have the permission to do so,” said Nixon.

-The ad is paid for by the Republican Party of Virginia supporting Senator Bill DeSteph in the race for the 8th District, which includes Virginia Beach.
+The ad, paid for by the Republican Party of Virginia, supports Senator Bill DeSteph in the race for the 8th District, which includes Virginia Beach.

 On the back of the mailer, the ad quotes Nixon in an interview with another media outlet calling out Sen. DeSteph’s opponent, Democrat Missy Cotter Smasal.